A Security Officer Salary Guide for Employers in 2024

-National average security guard salary
+National average security officer salary

-Average security guard salary by state (Source: talent.com)
+Average security guard salary by state (Source: Talent.com)

-Here’s how national averages translate to your specific location.
+Here’s how national averages translate to your specific location:

 Average security guard salary by city